clemsonciti/rcde_workshops/_sources/r_machine_learning/06-Decision_boundaries.md

-# Classification with decision boundaries"
+# Classification with decision boundaries

 Let's discuss the problem of multivariate classification.
 "Multivariate" means that we have more than one input variable, and we will